EdgarEbonfowl/EbonsContentMod/README.md

 1. Download and install [Unity Mod Manager](https://github.com/newman55/unity-mod-manager).
 2. Drop the zip file from the relaease into the "Drop Zip Files Here" panel in the Unity Mod Manager UI in the "Mods" tab.

+## Other Mods
+* This version will not play nice with Worldcrawl.
+If you use that mod, I have released a Worldcrawl-compatible version over on [Nexus Mods](https://www.nexusmods.com/pathfinderwrathoftherighteous/mods/758?tab=files "Nexus Mods").
+The Worldcrawl version does not have the Collegiate Initiate archetype, but is otherwise unchanged.
+I will work on a solution that preserves the archetype, but for now, use that version if you use Worldcrawl.

 ## Acknowledgements
 * WittleWolfie for [BlueprintCore](https://github.com/WittleWolfie/WW-Blueprint-Core/tree/main), an API that really speeds up the process.
 * DarthParametric for contributing the custom assets for the goblin model, generally giving me a lot of help, and having a cool screen name.